 The Company has deferred compensation plans through which certain senior-level employees may elect to defer a portion of their eligible compensation.
 Distributions from the deferred compensation plans are generally made following separation from service or other events as specified in the plan.
 In certain plans, the Company may make discretionary contributions to employee accounts.
 While these plans are unfunded, the Company has established separate rabbi trusts used to provide for certain of these benefits.
 The accounts of the separate rabbi trusts are included in the Company's consolidated financial statements.
 The investments are included in prepaid expenses and other current assets and other noncurrent assets on the consolidated balance sheets.
 The deferred compensation obligation is included in accrued liabilities and other noncurrent liabilities in the consolidated balance sheets.
-The values of the investments and deferred compensation obligation are recorded at fair value.
-Changes in the fair value of the investments are included as a component of other (expense) income, net, on the consolidated statements of operations.
+The values of the investments are included as a component of other (expense) income, net, on the consolidated statements of operations.
 Changes in the fair value of the deferred compensation obligation are included as a component of selling, general and administrative expenses on the consolidated statements of operations.
 (See Note 14 and Note 18.)